 Such a module is called a plugin module.
-The attribute is expected to be used by a compiler to:
+The fact that a module is a plugin module can cause a compiler to:

-- change how namespace scope variables are destroyed - provide under-the-cover machinery to support dynamic importing (see below) - potentially warn that inline functions will not get inlined
+- change how namespace-scope variables are destroyed - provide under-the-cover machinery to support dynamic importing (see below) - potentially warn that inline functions will not get inlined outside the plugin boundaries

-Function templates and member functions of static data members of class templates cannot be instantiated outside a plugin in which they are defined (i.e., there is no requirement to perform run-time template instantiation).
+Function templates and member functions/static data members of class templates cannot be instantiated outside a plugin in which they are defined (i.e., there is no requirement to perform run-time template instantiation).